- Your Government

 Schedule & Cost

 For redemption of foreclosed properties through the Sherburne County Sheriff’s Office, requests must be made a minimum of 10 days prior to the day you wish to redeem.
-When making your request, please be sure to provide all the information listed on the Request for Certificate of Redemption form (PDF).
+When making your request, please be sure to provide all the information listed on the Request for Certificate of Redemption form, which can be found in Civil Process Forms.
 There will be a $250 fee for issuing the Certificate of Redemption.

 Note: The Sherburne County Sheriff’s Office does not issue certificates of redemption for short sales.
 If the redemption involves a short sale, contact the lender/mortgage company or their attorney directly.